-When a new Episode begins, all players (including Immortal and Radiant ones) need to play 5 placement matches to be placed, with Diamond 1 being the highest initial placement possible.
+When a new Episode begins, all players (including Immortal and Radiant ones) need to play 5 placement matches to be placed, with Ascendant 1 being the highest initial placement possible.

 To receive your rank in Act 2 or 3, you'll need to play 1 placement match.
 Your position on the leaderboard won't change, but your RR will be reduced by 90%.
 This means all Radiant players will be returned to an Immortal rank.
 Remember—Radiant represents our most elite Agents, so you’ll need to prove yourself once more to count yourself among them.